nebrius/raspi-io/CONTRIBUTING.md

 Check out the [Raspi.js](https://github.com/nebrius/raspi) repository for more information on Raspi.js.

-There are 8 package total that make up Raspi.js:
+There are 8 packages total that make up Raspi.js:

 - [raspi](https://github.com/nebrius/raspi): This is the main package, analagous to the `express` package.
 It doesn't actually control any hardware on its own, it's only purpose is to handle initialization.
 - [raspi-wiringpi](https://github.com/nebrius/raspi-wiringpi): This is a support package, of sorts.
 It wraps up Wiring Pi into something that can be installed from NPM.